 History & Architecture

 If you choose to visit Oxford, be sure to visit Brasenose College.
-Founded in 1509 and named after a door knocker (of all things), Brasenose has fairytale architecture and a beautiful green lawn, it’s also the college that current Prime Minister David Cameron attended.
+Founded in 1509, and named after a door knocker (of all things), Brasenose has fairytale architecture and a beautiful green lawn.
+It’s also the college that former Prime Minister David Cameron attended.

 Both Oxford and Cambridge are good destinations for punting.
-If we were to choose one, however, we would choose Cambridge as the river is more central and there is so much more to see as you punt, including the gorgeous Bridge of Sighs designed by Henry Hutchinson.
+If we were to choose one, however, we would choose Cambridge as the river is more central.
+There is also so much more to see as you punt, including the gorgeous Bridge of Sighs designed by Henry Hutchinson.

-Libraries & Museums
+Libraries and Museums

 The city is also home to The Ashmolean Museum, the world’s first university museum.
-Specialising in art and archaeology, the museum features an impressive collection, which includes drawings by Michealangelo, Raphael and Leonardo da Vinci.
+Specialising in art and archaeology, the museum features an impressive collection, with drawings by Michealangelo, Raphael and Leonardo da Vinci.

-Cambridge University Library holds over 7 million items and often displays exhibits featuring some of its most prized items; it’s well worth a visit.
-For museums, there is The Fitzwilliam Museum, an arts and antiquities museum that is free to visit and includes works by Renoir, Cezanne, Degas and Picasso.
+Visit The Fitzwilliam Museum, a free arts and antiquities museum with works by Renoir, Cezanne, Degas and Picasso.
 The Polar Museum is a must-visit for anyone interested in exploration, science and survival in the extreme weather conditions of the Polar regions.

-Science v Literature
+Science vs Literature